ChrisYG/Ionic_Cordova_projects/README.md

-# Todo_IonicCordova
+# Ionic_Cordova_projects
-A hybrid todo mobile app using Ionic framwork and Apache Cordova
+Some practice projects of me learning mobile development, using Ionic and Cordova